NervanaSystems/ngraph-python/doc/source/neon.rst

 	optimizer = GradientDescentMomentum(0.1, 0.9)

-We then define the model output, and associated cost function and metric (the misclassification rate) using the ngraph API directly:
+We then define the model output, and the associated cost function and metric (the misclassification rate) using the ngraph API directly:

 .. code-block:: python